What's The Oldest County in Pennsylvania?

 1682: A Triad of Counties Takes Shape

-In 1682, William Penn, the founder of Pennsylvania, established the three original counties: Bucks, Chester, and Philadelphia.
-Creating counties was one of the first steps in organizing his new colony and establishing a system of governance, as documented in the Pennsylvania State Archives and historical records of early Pennsylvania.
-These counties encompassed the southeastern portion of present-day Pennsylvania, the area of initial English settlement.
+In a move essential for establishing a functioning system of governance and order, William Penn officially established the three original counties in 1682.
+This act of creating counties was one of the first steps in organizing his new colony and setting up a system of government, including courts and local administration, as meticulously documented in the Pennsylvania State Archives and historical records of early Pennsylvania.
+These counties encompassed the southeastern portion of present-day Pennsylvania, forming the area of initial English settlement along the Delaware River.
+This initial structure provided the governmental foundation for Penn’s ambitious vision.

 Bucks County: A Nod to Penn's English Heritage